Wondering where the best places to shop for secondhand clothes online are? Here are nine sites that make online shopping

 You definitely do need to be on your toes with eBay.
 That being said, you can pick up some great bargains if you’re prepared to search.
 And particularly if you are prepared to come back when the auction is ending to bid.

 Want to shop secondhand but still support a charity?
 Try Oxfam Online!
-Here you’ll find women’s clothing and accessories, as well as mens, kids, and vintage clothes.
+Here you’ll find women’s clothing and accessories, as well as mens, kids, and vintage secondhand clothes online.
 Essentially, everything that you can find in your local Oxfam shop is online.

 Easy to navigate, you can filter by category, size, brand, price, colour, and condition.
 So much so, I personally find things are easier to find on the Oxfam website rather than in-store!
 I’ve also found women’s clothing going up to a size 28, which can be hard to find in-store.

 Unlike eBay, where the photography can be hit or miss depending on the seller, everything on Oxfam is photographed well.
 Everything is shot from multiple angles, so you can get a clear view of your potential purchase.

 Items are reasonably priced, although I feel a little more expensive than in-store.
 It’s made up by the fact that delivery is just £3.95, no matter how many items you order.
 For extra peace of mind, returns are free.
 You also get the added bonus that your purchase is supporting a good cause.